mjabbari-k/linux_dns/README.md

 # linux_dns
-Simple script for fast DNS change on RHEL based Linux No services needed
+Simple script for fast DNS changes on RHEL-based Linux — — no background services required.

-Simply move or coppy files to /usr/bin
+Simply move or copy the files to /usr/bin.

-Then run commands "dns" or "nodns"
+Run the commands dns or nodns.

-Enter the desired DNS number/character
+Enter the desired DNS number or character.

-For fast DNS flush and network refresh run "nodns"
+For a quick DNS flush and network refresh, run nodns.